bytebase/bytebase.com-old/content/blog/30saas-services-behind-startup.md

 title: 20-Person Start-Up, 30+ SaaS Services, and $1,183 Monthly Bill
 author: Tianzhou
 published_at: 2022/7/26 17:00:00
-feature_image: /static/blog/30+saas-services-behind-startup/30+saas-services-behind-startup.webp
+feature_image: /static/blog/30saas-services-behind-startup/30saas-services-behind-startup.webp
 tags: Productivity
 featured: true
-description: A breakdown of the 30+ SaaS services that we use daily at Bytebase, a 20-person/18-month tech startup, plus how much they cost us monthly.
+description: A breakdown of the 30+ SaaS services that we use daily at Bytebase, a 20-person 18-month tech startup, and how much they cost us monthly.
 ---

 At [Bytebase](https://bytebase.com), we believe tools make life easier or even redefine how the world works.
 Thanks to Figma, designers are now more empowered than ever to collaborate with product managers and front-end engineers; thanks to GitLab/GitHub and their ecosystems, the lives and the workflows of the application development engineers, the operations engineers, and the security engineers, have been revamped.
 Examples like this inspire us to build Bytebase, an open-source database tool to help DevOps teams manage databases throughout the application development lifecycle and hopefully to make the DevOps engineers’ lives easier.